SciML/ModelingToolkit.jl/docs/src/highlevel.md

       end)
 ```

-Now we can call `nlsolve` by enclosing our parameters into the functions:
+Now, we can call `nlsolve` by enclosing our parameters into the functions:

 ```julia
 using NLsolve